IwoSzempruch/Genebank-anaysis-tool/README.md

 pip install biopython

 #Usage
-1. Download the Python script containing the GenBank File Analysis Tool.
+1. Download the Python script containing the GenBank File Analysis Tool (main.py).

 2. Prepare Input Files: Place your GenBank files (.gb or .gbk extension) in a separate folder.
 Ensure that only the GeneBank files you want to analyze are located in this folder